On The Landscape of Spoken Language Models: A Comprehensive Survey: Training Strategies

 \subsection{Other training details}

-Aside from the basic strategies discussed in~\Cref{sec:pre-training,sec:post-training}, several additional training methods have proven useful for building universal \slms, including:
+In addition to the basic strategies discussed in~\Cref{sec:pre-training,sec:post-training}, several additional training methods have proven useful for building universal \slms, including:

-\paragraph{Parameter-efficient fine-tuning (PEFT)} Since pre-training equips LMs with strong text or speech generation capabilities, it is possible to not update the entire LM during the fine-tuning phase.
+\paragraph{Parameter-efficient fine-tuning (PEFT)} Since pre-training equips LMs with strong text and/or speech generation capabilities, it is possible to not update the entire LM during the fine-tuning phase.
 Common strategies include: (1) freezing both the sequence model $Seq$ and the speech encoder $\text{Enc}^{\text{sp}}$ (see~\Cref{fig:overall}) and updating only the parameters of the adaptor $\text{Adp}^{\text{sp}}$~\citep{wang2023slm}, and (2) adding to the sequence model a set of parameter-efficient trainable adapter modules, which are trained alongside $\text{Adp}^{\text{sp}}$~\citep{tang2023salmonn}. \paragraph{Progressive fine-tuning} A key objective in training speech-aware LMs and speech+text LMs is to align the hidden representations of speech and text, in order to leverage the generation and reasoning capabilities of the pre-trained LLM.
 To achieve this goal, it is common to kick off post-training with content-heavy tasks, such as ASR, and gradually progress to tasks that require a more comprehensive understanding of additional information embedded in speech (e.g. emotion recognition)~\citep{tang2023salmonn} or tasks composed of multiple sub-tasks~\citep{wavllm}.
 To stabilize training, a small number of components is updated during the initial training stage, while more are updated later.

-A similar strategy is adopted by conversational \slms\ ~\citep{defossezmoshi}.
+A similar strategy has been adopted in work on conversational \slms\ \citep{defossezmoshi}.
 The intrinsic properties of human conversations present several challenges for building such \slms.
 For instance, speech from different speakers often overlaps, rather than following a strictly turn-based structure.
 Therefore, training on real human conversations is essential.
 However, collecting spoken human-human conversation datasets is difficult, and publicly available datasets are often limited in size.
 To address these challenges, these models may be first trained on multichannel audio data before being fine-tuned on real human conversation data.
 See~\Cref{sec:duplex} for more details about such models.

 \paragraph{Experience replay of pre-training data during post-training} To prevent the catastrophic forgetting phenomenon~\citep{Kirkpatrick2017overcoming}, reusing pre-training data during the post-training stage can help the \slm\ retain important capabilities learned during pre-training, such as the reasoning abilities of LLMs associated with text instruction-tuning~\citep{peng2024voicetextblenderaugmentinglargelanguage}.
 Another approach to prevent forgetting is to use data generated by the original text LLM during post-training~\citep{desta2}.